 2.1 McFLI Description

-This study used the BAM algorithm to estimate Q from simulated and observed RS data.
-BAM (Hagemann et al. 2017) probabilistically estimates discharge via Manning’s equation and/or AMHG, Bayesian inference, and a Hamiltonian Monte Carlo sampling scheme.
-It returns a full posterior distribution of predicted discharge.
-BAM allows for easy substitution of priors and thus makes it a convenient test case for our tests.
-This flexible framework also allows for different flow laws to be ran.
-Hagemann et al. (2017) enabled BAM to run Manning’s equation and/or AMHG.
-One can also designate a ‘switch’, where AMHG is turned on and ran for rivers when AMHG is deemed suitably strong.
-This study used only AMHG in the Mackenzie River basin to estimate discharge from a current RS platform and a manning-AMHG switch for the SWOT-simulated rivers.
-This switch is detailed in Text S1.
+This study used the BAM McFLI algorithm to estimate Q from the simulated and observed RS data mentioned previously.
+BAM (Hagemann et al. 2017) probabilistically estimates discharge via Bayesian inference and a Hamiltonian Monte Carlo sampling scheme.
+It returns a full posterior distribution of predicted discharge given inputs of river width (using AMHG physics) or river width, height, and slope (using Manning’s equation).
+As a Bayesian technique, BAM has 28 explicit priors, making this a convenient algorithm for our tests.
+Hagemann et al. (2017) enabled BAM to invert Manning’s equation and/or AMHG, as controlled by user choices.
+The algorithm also allows a ‘switch’, where AMHG is turned on for rivers when AMHG is deemed suitably strong as determined automatically from input data (Text S1, Hagemann et al., 2017).
+We ran BAM in AMHG-only mode for the Mackenzie data and in Switch mode for the SWOT-simulated rivers.
 We updated the physical flow law for AMHG to reflect new findings on the physical basis of AMHG (Brinkerhoff et al. 2019).
-This is detailed in Text S1 and is hereafter termed ‘new AMHG’.
-Equations 1 and 2 are the Bayesian likelihood functions inverted within BAM to estimate Q. Equation 1 is Manning’s and equation 2 is AMHG.
+This is detailed in Text S1..
+Equations 1 and 2 are the Bayesian likelihood functions inverted within BAM to estimate Q. Equation 1 is Manning’s and Equation 2 is AMHG.

 4logWit-3logSit=-6logn-6logQt+10logδAit+A0,i+6ϵm 1